 But some are going even further and choosing to relocate to their overseas property on a full-time basis.
-Retirees in particular are often very keen to emigrate and set up home outside the UK.
-This makes sense for many reasons – their children will have grown up and left home so they do not have major family commitments in Britain and they no longer need to go to work every day.
-People in this age group are also more likely to have paid off their mortgage and have a healthy amount of money in the bank that they can transfer abroad to purchase a foreign property.
+Retirees.
+In particular, are often very keen to emigrate and set up home outside the UK.
+This makes sense for many reasons.
+Their children will have grown up and left home so they do not have major family commitments in Britain and they no longer need to go to work every day.
+People in this age group are also more likely to have paid off their mortgage and have a healthy amount of money in the bank that they can transfer abroad to purchase a foreign property in France.
 They can then enjoy lifestyle attractions such as sun and sea every single day.

 So where should overseas property buyers look in order to purchase their ideal home?
 This depends on many factors, mainly what exactly they want a foreign residence for.
 Lifestyle buyers will not always be looking in the same places as investment buyers.

-The global financial crisis has profoundly altered the overseas property landscape, as countries like Spain no longer offer the same capital appreciation rates that they once did.
-However, they still have the lifestyle attractions, so holiday home buyers can make the most of these and also cash in on the strong rental demand from holidaymakers.
-And traditional European destinations are easily accessible, which makes them even better for those who want to enjoy a foreign property and let it out to tourists when it would otherwise be unoccupied.
+The global financial crisis has profoundly altered the overseas property landscape, as countries like money transfers to Spain.
+No longer offer the same capital appreciation rates that they once did.
+However, they still have the lifestyle attractions.
+So holiday home buyers can make the most of these and also cash in on the strong rental demand from holidaymakers.
+And traditional European destinations are easily accessible.
+Which makes them even better for those who want to enjoy a foreign property.
+And let it out to tourists when it would otherwise be unoccupied.

-Meanwhile, other countries are emerging on the international property scene, such as Brazil.
-With the country gearing up to host the 2014 World Cup and the Olympic Games two years later, international interest is surely set to grow over the coming years, while its tourism sector looks likely to boom as well.
-With authorities spending money on infrastructure upgrades and businesses increasingly considering opportunities in cities such as Rio de Janeiro and Sao Paulo, the market may offer good potential for investment buyers and plenty of attractions for those who want a second home for their own use.
+Meanwhile, other countries are emerging on the international property scene, such as send money to Brazil.
+With the country gearing up to host the 2014 World Cup and the Olympic Games two years later, international interest.
+Surely set to grow over the coming years, while its tourism sector looks likely to boom as well.
+With authorities spending money on infrastructure upgrades.
+And businesses increasingly considering opportunities in cities such as Rio de Janeiro and Sao Paulo.
+The market may offer good potential for investment buyers.
+And plenty of attractions for those who want a second home for their own use.

-Overseas property buyers can easily be swept away by the excitement of purchasing a residence outside the UK, but it is necessary to keep a cool head in order to avoid making potentially costly mistakes.
+Overseas property buyers easily swept away by the excitement of purchasing a residence outside the UK.
+But necessary to keep a cool head in order to avoid making potentially costly mistakes.